acredsfan/comfyui-mute-bypass-by-ID_bool/README.md

 A/B Switch (2 nodes): Toggles between two target IDs (activating A mutes/bypasses B, and activating B mutes/bypasses A).
 Includes a standard and a multi-switch variant.<br/>

+Stacker node is a centralized control node over multiple Mute Bypass and AB nodes from a single panel.<br/>

 **02/23/2026**<br/>
 **Added new Stacker node**<br/>
 **Updated Readme.md**</br>